pixelbrackets/cookie-consent/README.md

 * Opt-Out → Inform the user about cookie usage, but let the user disagree to usage of cookies with a click on a button.
 After that existing cookies (except the denied consent) are removed and now new cookies created anymore.
-* Opt-In (recommended) → User agrees to usage of cookies with a click on a button, until then no non-necessary cookies are stored.
+* Opt-In → User agrees to usage of cookies with a click on a button, until then no non-necessary cookies are stored.

-🌪️ *Update:* Please note that since 2020 only an opt-in is a permissible form of consent to cookies within the EU!
+🌪️ However, please note that since 2020 only an opt-in is a permissible form of consent to cookies within the EU!
 Users must actively consent, preset checkboxes or opt-outs are no longer permitted.

+Other regions, like the US, have different legal requirements.
+Consent due to continued usage is therefore still supported in this script, but should no longer be used within the EU.

 The cookie consent bar should link to a page informing about cookie usage (eg. privacy notes)…

 * in plain, jargon‑free language
-* why are cookies used (to remember user actions, identify users etc)
+* why cookies are used (to remember user actions, identify users etc.)
 * types of used cookies (e.g. session or permanent, first or third‑party)
 * who controls/accesses the cookie‑related information (first or third‑party)
-* how users can withdraw consent (e.g. close browser, clear browser cache)
+* how users can withdraw consent (e.g. close browser, clear cache, opt-out button)

 The different origins, usage types and ways to gain consent are considered in this repository.
 It uses »levels« for this, see sections »Usage & Levels«.